-- RQ2: What are the actions the users take before making a decision about a friend request? - RQ3: What are the actions the users take after making a decision about a friend request?
+- RQ1: What are the factors that influence users' when responding to friend requests in general, and to friend requests sent by strangers in particular? - RQ2: What are the actions the users take before making a decision about a friend request? - RQ3: What are the actions the users take after making a decision about a friend request?

-2.3 Participant Recruitment
+4.3 Participant recruitment